 Our recommendation is to sharpen a blade whenever you feel its cutting ability has declined.

-- What are coarse stones (53 micron and above) used for?
+- What are coarse stones of 40 micro and above (320 or below) used for?

 Coarse stones are designed for adding an edge or removing large nicks on an existing edge.

 - Do Shapton stones come with a Nagura Stone?

 No. Shapton stones do not need a Nagura Stone, and lapping with a Nagura Stone will leave the surface rough and ragged.